jansucan/beginner-os-developer-diary/README.md

 - Get from Assembly to a higher-level language
     - write the kernel in C or embedded C++

-I will try to give this work at least 30 minutes a day.

 # Development environment

 I am working in a GNU/Linux environment.